HOW CAN WE HELP YOU TODAY?

 Do you need help finding a job?
 We can help.
 Our Youth Service Staff can assist you with job applications, resume writing, interviewing and other work readiness skills.
 We can also assist you with your job search.
 Utilize our job search workshops, visit our on-site employer recruitments and review our weekly hot jobs list.
 In addition, you are welcome to use our PCs, fax machines, telephones, copiers and scanners as part of your job search process.

-YouthWorks Summer Employment Programming:
+YouthWorks Summer and Year Round Employment Programming:

 YouthWorks is a state-funded youth employment program that helps teens and young adults get the skills and experience needed to find and keep jobs.
 Participants take part in paid short-term work placements during the summer and/or school year at public, private and nonprofit worksites.
 Participants also receive training in core soft skills so they can practice professional behaviors and learn how to relate to supervisors and co-workers at their worksites.
 And they learn how to take the next steps in their education and career pathways.
 Our YouthWorks programs uses the Signal Success curriculum to help young people learn and practice the skills that matter at work, at school, and in life.
 If you are interested in seeing if you qualify for a paid work and learning opportunity, please contact us.